mlybrand/ResponsiveWebDesign/README.md

 Class material for class at DOR

-Here is an edit from Brian.
+Here is a change from Brian